The core of the Singular Fraud Prevention Engine consists of two parts:

 - Ensuring that the receipt hasn’t been used for another install (so that fraudsters wouldn’t re-use the same receipt on multiple installations / devices).

-* Singular preforms receipt validation only on devices with iOS 7.0 or higher and only when the app includes a Singular SDK of version 8.2 or higher.
+Note: Singular preforms receipt validation only on devices with iOS 7.0 or higher and only when the app includes a Singular SDK of version 8.2 or higher.

-Managing the Singular Protection Methods
+Configuring the Singular Protection Methods

 Conditions define the cases in which a rule will be triggered.
 Multiple conditions can be set for each rule and all of them need to apply for the rule to trigger on a touchpoint.